 Minimize regrets, go for it and have fun."

 Arthur Chait describes the characteristics of sustaining versus disruptive innovation, importance of competitive advantage, efficiency, and new market innovations.
-Later reveals where do many innovations come from, the importance of challenging established practices, and the common elements for a successful innovations.
+Later reveals where do many innovations come from, the importance of challenging established practices, and the common elements for successful innovation.
 By sharing his personal journey, testimonials from UFM and other universities’ alumni, he encourages the audience to minimize their regrets and maximize life experiences.

 Entrepreneur, mentor and professor